Corneliu Calotescu

-Corneliu Calotescu (November 19, 1889 – October 17, 1970) was a Romanian major-general during World War II.
+Corneliu Calotescu (November 19, 1889 – October 17, 1970) was a Romanian major-general in World War II.

 He was born in Pitești, the son of Constantin and Felicia Calotescu.
 Following into his father footsteps, he chose to go into a military career and enrolled in 1908 in the Bucharest Military School.
 He graduated in 1910 with the rank of second lieutenant and joined the 30th Dorobanți Muscel Regiment.
 After Romania entered World War I in August 1916 on the side of the Allies, Calotescu, by then a captain, fought at the Battle of Mărăști in the summer of 1917, and was subsequently decorated with the Order of Michael the Brave, Third Class.

 Calotescu advanced in rank to lieutenant colonel in 1927 and colonel in 1934.
 From 1934 to 1934 he commanded the 4th Dorobanți Argeș Infantry Regiment, and in October 1939 he was promoted to brigadier general.
 He served as Secretary-General to the Under-Secretary of State of Land Forces in 1940.
 In June 1940 he was awarder the Order of the Crown, Commander class.